 Coconut-habanero rice is a spicy, delicious side dish with a complex flavor profile that pairs well with any dish involving Jamaican jerk sauce.
 But I've also been known to eat it for breakfast because it's so yummy.

-I make coconut-habanero rice as a side dish to accompany my Jerk Chicken, which is also quite hot.
+I make coconut-habanero rice as a side dish to accompany my Jerk Chicken or Jerk Tilapia (pictured below), which is also quite hot.
 For this reason, my typical Jamaican meal also includes a salad of cool tomatoes, cucumbers, and onions in a simple vinaigrette.

 - 1 tbsp. olive oil